jessehoffmann/catalog/README.md

 vagrant ssh
 ```

-Then navigate to the project folder.
 From there execute the following:
 ```
 python catalog.py
 ```